Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Animator.md

 ### Description:
 It can control an animation.
-It has to get a `Texture2DContainer` in its contructor, because it will change the textures on that `Texture2DContainer`.
+It has to get a `UVTexture2DContainer` in its contructor, because it will change the texture and the UV on that `UVTexture2DContainer`.

 ### Header:
 ```cpp